ComradDoge/DogeEU4/README.md

 - Added more religions to Africa and bits of Asia
 - Bogomilists, lollards and waldensian are more prominent in europe
 - Lollard religion mechanic changed from deities to aspects
+- Some religion values were buffed or changed
-- Added a tab on the [website] to show religions in addition to some basic info about them
+- Added a tab on the doge.azurewebsite.net/Religions to show religions in addition to some basic info about them
-- Lots of back-end stuff to clean up the organization
 - Added Aksum and Ghana Empire formable with ideas
-- Added Ideas for: Alexandria,
+- Added Ideas for Alexandria
+- Hisn Kayfa Caliphate government reform now provides all available assimilation cultures
+- Religion colours slightly tweaked

 [/quote]